MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release contains the following:

 - Improved IQ# debug user experience, to help developers better understand the inner workings of their quantum applications, and more easily identify logic errors.
 Created visualizations of a particular execution path of a quantum application, as well as the state at a point during the program execution.
+- Implemented a way for resource estimation to produce simultaneously achievable depth and width estimates.

 ## Version 0.12.20100504